Skip to content

 In the second step of the publishing wizard you:

 1. See the amount of computational resources required by the workflow and whether the runtime has sufficient capacity.
+As mentioned in the introduction, a published workflow is made of cluster pods.
+Pods require computational resources, that is CPU and RAM, to run.

-Every runtime also has other two limits: the maximum number of workflows in can host and the overall, maximum number of JavaScript Interpreter blocks that can be used in synchronous workflows.
+2. See if the publication is going to exceed some other limit of the runtime, such as the maximum number of workflows.
+Every runtime also has other two limits: the maximum number of workflows in can host and the overall, maximum number of blocks of version 1.0.0 of the JavaScript Interpreter processor that can be used in synchronous workflows.

-The mode is pre-set if the workflow is already published and you are publishing a new version of it or set to asynchronous and not modifiable if the workflow uses components that are only compatible with asynchronous mode.
+Publishing mode can also be set to asynchronous and not modifiable if the workflow uses components that are only compatible with asynchronous mode.

 In case of synchronous mode, this is the last step of the wizard, so just choose Publish workflow to start the publication process, otherwise select Next to go to the third step of the wizard.